-The recent invasion of Ukraine by Russia was met with global outrage, and in the days leading up to the first day of the invasion, several talks had been held on how to dissuade the Russian government from invading the Ukrainian, all these to no avail.
+The recent invasion of Ukraine by Russia was met with global outrage, and in the days leading up to the first day of the invasion, several talks had been held on how to dissuade the Russian government from invading the Ukrainians, all these to no avail.

 To salvage the situation without necessarily participating actively in the war.
 There have been several Meetings by European countries to set sanctions economically on the Russian government.